prysk/pytest-prysk/README.md

 Once you installed the pytest-prysk plugin, it will use pytest mechanisms to collect your prysk tests.
 So usually a simple `pytest` should do the trick.

-Attention: In case you want to prevent pytest from running any prysk test just pass :code:`-p no:prysk` to the pytest cli.
+Attention: In case you want to prevent pytest from running any prysk test just pass `-p no:prysk` to the pytest cli.